Death of Cindy James: 1983–1984

 On January 30, 1984, Kaban overheard strange noises on a two-way radio he had given Cindy, prompting him to visit her home.
 Upon arrival, he found her lying unconscious on her living room floor with a paring knife stabbed through her hand, and a note pinned through with the knife.
-The note, which was crafted with letters cut-and-pasted from a magazine, read: "NOW YOU MUST DIE, CUNT."
-Cindy was taken to a local hospital, and in an interview with Kaban stated the last thing she remembered before being found was witnessing a man coming through the gate to her property before he assaulted her and bludgeoned her over the head with a blunt object.
+The note, which had letters cut-and-pasted from a magazine, read: "NOW YOU MUST DIE, CUNT."
+Cindy was taken to a local hospital, and in an interview with Kaban stated the last thing she remembered was witnessing a man come through the gate to her property before he assaulted her and bludgeoned her over the head with a blunt object.
 She stated that, once incapacitated, she recalled her attacker inserting a hypodermic needle into her arm.
 Doctors located a needle mark in her right arm, but found no traces of any drugs in her system.
 Cindy took a polygraph test after the incident, which purportedly showed no deception; however, the officer who conducted the test later stated that the results, by his estimation, proved "inconclusive."
 Constable Kiyo Ikoma, who reported to Cindy's residence the night of the alleged attack, stated that he observed blood smeared in circular patterns on the kitchen floor, as though someone had attempted to clean evidence.

 In February 1984, detectives began increasingly questioning Makepeace, as Cindy had confided that she felt he was the one tormenting her.
 In interviews, Makepeace theorized that Cindy's attackers were part of the mafia and connected to her employment at Blenheim House, which often treated children who were wards of the court.
 In March 1984, Cindy's father Otto met with Makepeace at a doughnut shop in Vancouver wearing a police wiretap, and told Makepeace to cease contact with his daughter.
 After the meeting, Makepeace wrote and sent a six-page letter to Otto outlining his theory that he believed the mafia was after Cindy, and urged Otto to pressure police to investigate this angle.